 At the same time I undertook 18 months of rigorous training in Co-Active Coaching (at the Coaches Training Institute, one of the first and the largest in-person coach training schools in the world) including their 6 month Certification programme.
 This was followed by a 6 month training programme as an Organisation & Relationship Systems Coach which focuses specifically on systemic coaching (partnerships and teams).
-Today I work as a professional and personal coach to musicians, leaders and emerging leaders across the music industry.
+Today I work as a professional and personal development coach to musicians, leaders and emerging leaders across the music industry.
 I devise and deliver workshops for conferences and teams and I’m an Associate Coach at the Guildhall School of Music & Drama and one of the co-leaders of its external coaching skills training programmes.

 As a music consultant I bring over 30 years experience of working with artists, orchestras and performing arts organisations throughout Europe, North and South America, Asia and Africa.
 With a network of contacts across the globe and hundreds of thousands of air miles under my belt, I have the knowledge, expertise and connections to help arts organisations increase their international visibility and touring opportunities as well as giving creative and practical input.